(Last updated:14/7/2016; last reviewed:14/7/2016)

 Accumulating evidence also suggests that ART can prevent active TB.
 The TEMPRANO study conducted in Côte d'Ivoire randomized 2,056 HIV-infected participants who did not meet WHO criteria for ART initiation to 1 of 4 study arms: deferred ART (until WHO criteria were met); deferred ART plus INH preventive therapy (IPT); early ART; or early ART plus IPT.8 Among participants with CD4 T lymphocyte (CD4) counts >500 cells/mm3, starting ART immediately reduced the risk of death and serious HIV-related illness, including TB, by 44% (2.8 vs. 4.9 severe events per 100 person-years with immediate and deferred ART, respectively; P = .0002).
 Six months of IPT independently reduced the risk of severe HIV morbidity by 35% (3.0 vs. 4.7 severe events per 100 person-years with IPT and no IPT, respectively; P = .005) with no overall increased risk of other adverse events.
 In the START study, 4,685 participants with CD4 counts >500 cells/mm3 were randomized to receive immediate ART or ART deferred until their CD4 count dropped to 350 cells/mm3 or until they developed a clinical condition that required ART.
 TB was one of the three most common clinical events, occurring in 14% of participants in the immediate initiation group and 20% of participants in the deferred initiation group.9 Collectively, these two large randomized studies showed that early initiation of ART (with or without IPT) reduced active TB, particularly in countries with high prevalence of HIV/TB coinfection.

-Antiretroviral Therapy for HIV-Infected Patients with Active Tuberculosis
+Antiretroviral Therapy for Patients with HIV and Active Tuberculosis

 Active pulmonary or extrapulmonary TB disease requires prompt initiation of TB treatment.
 The treatment of active TB disease in HIV-infected patients should follow the general principles guiding treatment for individuals without HIV.
 The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents (Adult and Adolescent OI Guidelines) 10 include a more complete discussion of the diagnosis and treatment of TB disease in HIV-infected patients.